Reviews You Can Rely On

 Sound Quality

-Despite its 30-millimeter driver, the XM5 has a well-balanced mix with rich lows, beautifully warm mids, and bright highs that maintain outstanding clarity across volumes.
-The Sony appeals to the average consumer with an artificially enhanced experience with prominent bass.
+Despite its 30-millimeter driver, the XM5 features a well-balanced sound profile with rich lows, beautifully warm mids, and bright highs that maintain outstanding clarity across all volumes.
+The XM5 appeals to the average consumer with an artificially enhanced experience with prominent bass.

 Sound Quality Ratings